-“One could enhance the killing efficacy of our current arsenal, reduce the required doses or resensitize strains to existing antibiotics,” says James Collins, a professor of biomedical engineering at BU, who collaborated with Graham Walker, MIT professor of biology, on a study appearing in the April 20 issue of Science.
+“One could enhance the killing efficacy of our current arsenal, reduce the required doses or resensitize strains to existing antibiotics,” says James Collins, a professor of biomedical engineering at BU, who collaborated with Graham Walker, MIT professor of biology, on a study appearing in the April 20 issue of the journal Science.

 Lead author of the paper is James Foti, a postdoc in Walker’s lab.
 Other authors are MIT postdoc Babho Devadoss and Jonathan Winkler, a recent PhD recipient in Collins’ lab.

-In 2007, Collins showed that three classes of antibiotics — quinolones, beta-lactams and aminoglycosides — kill cells by producing highly destructive molecules known as hydroxyl radicals.
+In 2007, Collins showed that three classes of antibiotics — quinolones, beta-lactams, and aminoglycosides — kill cells by producing highly destructive molecules known as hydroxyl radicals.
 At the time, he and others suspected that the radicals launch a general attack against any cell components they encounter.